Riegelmann Boardwalk: Capital renovation project

+Impact

 Cultural significance

-The boardwalk opened up the beach to the millions who visited Coney Island in its heyday, and it became known as the area's "Main Street", supplanting Surf Avenue in that role.
+The Riegelmann Boardwalk opened up the beach to the millions who visited Coney Island in its heyday, supplanting Surf Avenue as the area's "Main Street".
 A 1923 guidebook described the area as "the oldest, most densely crowded and most democratic" of all the amusement areas around New York City.
 The boardwalk increased international visitation to Coney Island.
 One French observer wrote of the boardwalk, shortly after its opening, "Families which cannot go to the rich watering places come in hordes on Sunday to enjoy the municipal beach.
 It is like the Promenade des Anglais at Nice turned over to the proletariat."
 A writer for the Brooklyn Daily Eagle cited the boardwalk's completion as "a contributing factor in the modernizing of the Coney Island section", saying that its construction had led to the development of apartment buildings on the Coney Island peninsula.

 The boardwalk is the setting for two large annual events.
 The Nathan's Hot Dog Eating Contest takes place every July 4 outside the original Nathan's Famous location at Surf and Stillwell Avenues near the boardwalk.
 Nathan's had been one of several hot dog vendors that formerly lined Coney Island.
 The Coney Island Mermaid Parade has taken place along the boardwalk since 1983.
 The parade typically occurs every June, and involves floats and costumes and a King Neptune and Queen Mermaid that are crowned at the end of each parade.

 As an icon of Coney Island, the Riegelmann Boardwalk has been depicted in the visual arts, music, and film.
 Several artworks have shown the boardwalk as a focal point, including Harry Roseland's 1930s depictions of the boardwalk and beach, as well as the 1938 lithograph The People Play-Summer by Benton Murdoch Spruance.
 Films have used the boardwalk as a setting or as a plot narrative, such as Sinners' Holiday (1930), Little Fugitive (1953), Annie Hall (1977), The Warriors (1979), and Requiem for a Dream (2000).
 The boardwalk has appeared in TV shows, including children's shows such as Dora the Explorer and sitcoms such as Seinfeld.
 It is also a setting in music videos, such as those by Salt-N-Pepa (1993) and Beyoncé (2013), and albums such as Coney Island Baby (1975).